-- Press and hold SET ACC/SET ACCEL.
-Release the control when the desired vehicle speed is reached or - Press and release SET ACC/SET ACCEL.
-Each press will increase the set speed by 1.6 km/h (1 mph) if (E) English is selected or 2 km/h (1.25mph) if (M)
+- Press and hold SET+.
+Release the control when the desired vehicle speed is reached or - Press and release SET +.
+Each press will increase the set speed by 1.6 km/h (1 mph) or - Accelerate with your accelerator pedal.
+When the desired vehicle speed is reached, press and release SET +.